zapPilot/docs/docs/faq.md

 ### **Q: What blockchains do you support?**

-**A:** We operate on 20+ networks including:

-- Ethereum, Arbitrum, Optimism, Base
-- Polygon, BSC, Avalanche
-- And many more emerging networks
+**A:** We support leading Layer 2s, Ethereum, and Solana, with more networks being added regularly.

 ### **Q: How do cross-chain strategies work?**